Button-Accordion Tunes 2 Play 4 Fun

 Picture

-There are five problems, as listed at left, with this single note drone.
+There are six problems, as listed at left, with this single note drone.

-In the remainder of this unit we'll try to find ways of playing the bass-end notes & chords to solves, or at least reduce, these problems.
+In the remainder of this unit we'll try to find ways of playing the bass-end notes & chords to solve, or at least reduce, these problems.

 Picture